enewe101/nginx-boiler/README.md

-This repository contains a boiler plate MERN app.
-You can clone it and use it as a starting point for your new app.
-The first thing you'll need to do after cloning it is disassociate it from the current git repo, and associate it to a new repo for your new app!
+This repository sets up a boilerplate installation of nginx that runs inside a docker instance.
+Use it as a starting point for your new app.

 Follow these steps to configure this repo to be the starting point for your new
 app: